Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 While advantageous, living trusts have some potential drawbacks.

-• Initial Costs and Complexity: Setting up a living trust involves higher initial costs and legal fees compared to a will.
-The paperwork and funding process require significant effort and professional assistance.
+• Initial Costs and Complexity: Setting up a living trust involves higher initial costs and legal fees than a will.
+The paperwork and funding process requires significant effort and professional assistance.

-• Ongoing Maintenance: Assets need to be continually transferred into the trust, and beneficiaries must remain up-to-date, requiring ongoing attention and potential legal consultation.
+• Ongoing Maintenance: Assets must be continually transferred into the trust, and beneficiaries must remain up-to-date, requiring ongoing attention and potential legal consultation.

-Considering these scenarios and drawbacks can help individuals determine the suitability of a living trust for their estate planning needs.
+Considering these scenarios and drawbacks can help individuals determine whether a living trust is suitable for their estate planning needs.

 When To Choose A Living Will

-Choosing a living will becomes essential when preparing for end-of-life medical care.
+Choosing a living will become essential when preparing for end-of-life medical care.
 In particular situations, it ensures that medical treatment preferences are respected.

 Ideal Scenarios